rob4abcba/resume/README.md

 #### Description
 - Led multiple teams with the largest consisting of four software and four hardware engineers to implement tests, perform tests, and build test harnesses for external customers.
 - Developed test automation tools in C/C++/Labview for multiple programs.
 Automation led to turn around times of less than a week for testing of new PCBs, leading to quicker system integration testing and overall reduction of false positive rates.
-- Implemented C/assembly software for communication interfaces (CAN, 1554, Ethernet) for baremetal SOCs.
+- Implemented C/assembly software for communication interfaces (CAN, 1554, Ethernet) for bare-metal SOCs.
 - Provide critical debugging and root cause analysis for multiple programs during quality assurance and platform launches.
-This led to in the field mitigation of defects of the system, allowing the platforms to operate.
+Provided in the field mitigation of defects of the system, allowing the platforms to operate.

 ## Education
 ### Carnegie Mellon University